-If you have a disk problem, you may feel pain, burning, tingling, or numbness.
+If you have a disc problem, you may feel pain, burning, tingling, or numbness.
 If there’s pressure on a nerve that connects to the sciatic nerve, you may feel these symptoms down your leg.
 To help treat your problem, your doctor may recommend a type of surgical procedure called a microdiscectomy.

 What Happens During a Microdiscectomy?

 During a microdiscectomy, various techniques, called decompression, may be used to relieve pressure on a nerve.
 You and your surgeon will discuss what will be done during your individual procedure.
-If a disk is damaged or pressing on a nerve, part of it may be removed.
+If a disc is damaged or pressing on a nerve, part of it may be removed.

 To reach the spine, the surgeon makes a small incision in your low back.
 All of the surgery is done through this incision.
 The surgeon will look through a special microscope to view your spine in detail.

-In most cases, a laminotomy is done first to expose the disk.
+In most cases, a laminotomy is done first to expose the disc.
 A laminotomy removes a small portion of the lamina, which is a part of the vertebra, from the vertebrae above and below the pinched nerve.

 What Happens After a Microdiscectomy?